khushikotharii/AutoSignDetect/README.md

 # AutoSignDetect
 Image and Video Processing Project.
-Precise automatic detection of signatures with ease.
+Precise automatic detection of signatures with ease using various Machine Learning Models.